Ways to move, merge, hide, and change rows in Google Sheets

 How to hide and unhide rows in a spreadsheet

-All tables may contain lines with the data that is used for calculations but is unnecessary for displaying.
-You can easily hide such rows in Google Sheets without losing the data.
+All tables may contain lines with data used for calculations but unnecessary for displaying.
+You can easily hide/unhide such rows in Google Sheets without losing the data:

 Tip.
 Want to hide rows based on their contents?
 This blog post is for you then :)